umizuki317/itch_detection/README.md

 # The 2022 Ideathon & Hackathon of Sensing Solution（itch_detection）

 ## Project Overview
-This GitHub repository contains the code and documentation for the development of a system consisting of three components:
+This GitHub repository contains the code and documentation for the development of a mainly system consisting of four components:

 ### ① spresense_main_vel1.0
 main_vel.io is responsible for setting up communication with the two subcores and driving the vibration component (beep sound) based on the processing results from the subcores.
 Additionally, it sets up Wi-Fi communication.